kyhau/docker-notebook/docker-orchestration.md

 # ID.
 docker node update --availability drain [NODE_ID]

-# Add or update multiple node labels
+# Add or update multiple node labels of the node `worker1`
 docker node update --label-add foo --label-add bar worker1

 # Remove a node marked as 'DOWN' from the cluster